-I'm flipping through our Horseshoe Bay paper and I come across a fluff piece written by the local Edward Jones broker titled, "COLA is sweet for Social Security recipients."
-I'm on Linkedin the other day and one of my financial advisor peers posts, "Social Security payments are getting their biggest BOOST in 40 years."
+I'm flipping through our Horseshoe Bay paper and I come across a fluff piece written by the local Edward Jones broker titled, "COLA is sweet for Social Security recipients." later in the day, I'm on Linkedin and one of my financial advisor peers posts, "Social Security payments are getting their biggest BOOST in 40 years."
 The financial services industry is trying to spin the bump in social security payments like its "manna from heaven".

 The boost in social security payments is actually a curse, not a blessing.
 Do members of the financial services industry not understand the simple fact that retirees had to live with and endure "an adjustment to their cost of living" for an entire year before Social Security gave them a "cost of living adjustment"?
 The food retirees bought, the gasoline they purchased, the meds they needed for survival....all went up in cost 12 months ago, and just now they are getting a windfall?!?!